dpi-tta-lessons/rails-active-storage/content.md

 </aside>

 In this we'll use AWS, however, you could use any cloud storage service you like.
+AWS S3 (simple storage service) is very affordable.
+Your bill will likely be <$1/month until you start requiring huge amounts of storage and throughput.
+See [pricing](https://aws.amazon.com/s3/pricing/) for more details.

 Let's add the [AWS SDK Gem](https://rubygems.org/gems/aws-sdk-s3/) Add this line to your Gemfile: